 - International LLM

-Hebrew University of Jerusalem: Only Master’s degrees in the following programs at this institution are eligible:
+Hebrew University of Jerusalem: Only Master’s degrees in the following programs are eligible:

 In addition to applying for the Fulbright fellowship, each candidate must apply to the degree program through the university's application system.
 Receiving the Fulbright fellowship is contingent on acceptance to the degree program.
 In the case, in which the applicant has been awarded a Fulbright fellowship, but was not offered admission at the university, the Fulbright fellowship will be rescinded.